• Beginner Crochet Workshop at the Horry County Museum

 Horry County Museum 805 Main Street, Conway, SC, United States

-The museum’s military exhibits and memorabilia will be open for viewing before the screening.
-The program is free to the public and will be held in the Museum’s McCown Auditorium located at 805 Main Street, Conway, SC 29526.
+The program will be held at the Horry County Museum, located at 805 Main Street, Conway SC.
+This event is free and open to the public.
 For more information, call 843-915-5320 or email hcg.museum@horrycountysc.gov.
-The view a full list of scheduled programs, visit the museum website at www.horrycountymuseum.org.
+To view a full list of programs, visit our website at www.horrycountymuseum.org.

 Horry County Museum 805 Main Street, Conway, SC, United States